Estrella once shy and passive-aggressive, now participates in all activities at the Save the Children after-school program.

-By all accounts the odds were against Estrella to succeed.
-She lives in a rural, poverty stricken town in Kentucky in a single-parent household, and she hasn’t had the stability of attending the same school for more than one year.
-Her reading scores were low and she was acting out in class.
-She would rather spend her time outside playing than doing her homework, and she lacked the confidence and structure she needed to succeed.
+The odds were against Estrella to succeed.
+Growing up in a rural town in Kentucky in a single-parent household – she lacked stability.
+She never attended the same school for more than one year, so her reading scores were low and she often acted out in class.
+She didn’t want to do her homework – she would rather play outside.
+Estrella lacked the confidence and structure she needed to succeed.

-The afterschool program allowed Estrella to have access to books every day, a luxury to many children from low-income families, and the tools she needed to increase her vocabulary and writing skills.
-She also learned about making healthy food choices and leading a healthy lifestyle, something lacking in many rural parts of America.
+Then Estrella started attending a Save the Children after-school program.
+The program gave her access to books every day – something many children from low-income families don’t have – plus tools to increase her vocabulary and writing skills.
+She also learned about making healthy food choices and leading a healthy lifestyle, programs that are lacking in many rural parts of America.

-"I like afterschool because it is fun and you get to go with Mr. Gibson to learn about healthy choices," Estrella said.
-"I like reading now and taking quizzes is not as hard since I started going to Save the Children."
+"I like after school because it’s fun and you get to go with Mr. Gibson to learn about healthy choices," Estrella said.
+"I like reading now and taking quizzes isn’t as hard since I started going to Save the Children."

-Although Estrella still doesn’t know what she wants to be when she grows up, she now has the opportunity to be whatever she sets her mind to.
-Through Save the Children programs she not only gained the knowledge she would need to succeed in school, but the confidence she would need to succeed in life.
+Although Estrella doesn’t yet know what she wants to be when she grows up, she now has the opportunity to be whatever she sets her mind to.
+Through Save the Children programs she’s gaining the knowledge she needs to succeed in school, and the confidence she needs to succeed in life.

 We’ll be in touch!
 By signing up to receive emails from Save the Children you will receive a subscription to our monthly eNews, access to breaking emergency alerts and opportunities to get involved.
 To ensure delivery of Save the Children emails to your inbox, add firstname.lastname@example.org to your contact list.